mihirg008/MobOff/README.md

 # MobOff

-> A command line tool to add your music and videos directly to several devices.
+> A command line tool to add your music and videos directly to several devices.:computer::arrow_right::iphone:

 ## Why?